thomwolf/Magic-Sand/README.md

 ### How it can be used
 The code was designed trying to be easily extendable so that additional games/apps can be developed on its basis.

+Note that some of the below descriptions are slightly out-of-date.

 The `KinectProjector` class handles the communication with the kinect sensor, the calibration and the coordinates conversions between kinect (2D), world (3D) and projector (2D) coordinate systems.

 You can create a `KinectProjector` object as a `shared_ptr` in the `setup()` function of your openframeworks app.
 It requires a pointer to the projector window (see provided `main.cpp` on how to properly setup two windows in openframeworks and get a pointer to the projector window).